 In severe cases, the infection can lead to tissue death known as

-.
-It can also spread to the bone.
+gangrene.
+It can also spread to the bone or other structures.

 Hospital care may be needed if you have: Severe cellulitisDiabetes or a weakened immune systemAn infection on your face